Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Results

-To shed more light into the impact of the coexistence of both evolutionary pathways on the epidemic trajectories, let us now analyze how each virus trait evolves over time.
+Let us now analyze how each virus trait evolves over time.
 Fig.~\ref{fig:3}B shows the time evolution of the associated basic reproduction number ${\cal R}_0$ for each pathogen here considered.
-In all cases, we can observe how transmissibility evolves quicker at early than at late stages of the outbreak.
-This phenomenon becomes more pronounced when considering viruses with low initial infectiousness and high $D_\lambda$ values (see SI Appendix, Fig.~S1).
-Consequently, our results reveal how the underlying eco-evolutionary dynamics yields an accelerated evolution in transmissibility for innocuous pathogens ($\mathcal{R}_0^{wt}=1.25$) compared to that experienced by more infectious pathogens, e.g. those ones with ${\cal R}_0^{wt}=3$.
+For each realization, we consider the mean infectiousness of the circulating variants at a given time step $t$, $\bar{\lambda} (t)$, to compute this indicator, yielding ${\cal R}_0 (t)= \bar{\lambda} (t)k/\mu$.
+In all cases, we can observe how infectiousness evolves quicker at early than at late stages of the outbreak.
+This phenomenon becomes more pronounced when considering viruses with low initial infectiousness and high $D_\lambda$ values (see Appendix \hyperref[sec:appendixB]{B}).
+Consequently, our results reveal how the underlying eco-evolutionary dynamics yields an accelerated evolution in infectiousness for innocuous pathogens ($\mathcal{R}_0^{wt}=1.25$) compared to that experienced by more infectious pathogens, e.g. those ones with ${\cal R}_0^{wt}=3$.

-The evolution of antigenic traits can be characterized by studying the distribution of variants in the population across the antigenic space.
-In contrast with the evolution in transmissibility, we observe in Fig~\ref{fig:3}C how evolution in the antigenic space mainly occurs in the transition to the endemic regime after the epidemic bottleneck, reflected by the sudden enlargement in the variants distribution observed for the three pathogens.
+The evolution of antigenic traits can be characterized by the distribution of strains across the antigenic space.
+In contrast with the evolution in infectiousness, we observe in Fig~\ref{fig:3}C how evolution in the antigenic space mainly occurs in the transition to the endemic regime after the epidemic bottleneck, reflected by the sudden enlargement in the variants distribution observed for the three pathogens.
 Comparing the different curves, we notice the lower the infectiousness, the higher the peak of antigenic diversity reached by the pathogen.
-The former result is intuitive, as those pathogens with less infectiousness should escape the immunity existing in the population more efficiently to survive in the long-term.
+This result is intuitive, as those pathogens with less infectiousness should accumulate more antigenic diversity to survive in the population.
 Note that coupling both evolutionary pathways also has strong implications for the long-term evolution of the antigenic diversity.
 Specifically, antigenic diversity is not stabilized after the initial increase, as in Fig.~\ref{fig:2}B, but is partially lost as the virus gets more infectious to eventually reach a stable but lower value.